-Agassiz will be getting a new roof this summer with the SAHA award from Clay County used to pay for it.
+The work was funded through the SAHA award from Clay County.
 Bids for security upgrades are being collected as well.
 We hope to award that contract within the next month.

-As of May 1, there are no vacancies and 15 applicants on the waiting list.
+As of June 1, there are no vacancies and 15 applicants on the waiting list.
 The waiting list is currently closed.